Buffalo Chicken Cauliflower Rice Bowl (Video)

 Amount Per Serving: Calories: 294Total Fat: 13gSaturated Fat: 3gUnsaturated Fat: 9gCholesterol: 74mgSodium: 1164mgCarbohydrates: 8.3gFiber: 6gSugar: 7gProtein: 32g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Buffalo Chicken Cauliflower Rice Bowl would be a great main dish for any phase of the South Beach Diet or any other type of Low-Carb eating plan.
 Agave nectar does add some carbs to the sauce if you choose to use that, I would use Monkfruit Sweetener (affiliate link) if you’re strictly limiting carbs.

 Find More Recipes Like This One:

+Use Slow Cooker Recipes or Pressure Cooker Recipes to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
 Click here for Slow Cooker / Pressure Cooker Recipes on my other site!